I Like To Move It -- Computation Instead of Data in the Brain: Results

 \section{Results}

-We will begin our results with theoretical observations as to where we changed the complexities of the algorithms.
-Then, we will check our timings on actual hardware, and lastly, we will briefly investigate the amount of transferred data.
+We will start our results with theoretical observations regarding the algorithm complexity changes.
+Then, we will examine our timing results on actual hardware, and finally, we will briefly analyze the amount of transferred data. \fabian{For the timings, we provide \emph{weak-scaling} results (keeping the number of neurons fixed per MPI rank, and increasing the number of MPI ranks) and \emph{strong-scaling} results (keeping the total number of neurons fixed, and increasing the number of MPI ranks}.